 Paillard, in particular, made great advancements in cylinder music box quality and is credited with introducing the Sublime Harmonie.
 For years, music box makers searched unsuccessfully for a way to increase the volume of their music boxes without creating a harsh, tinny sound.
 In 1874, Paillard invented a way to do just that with the Sublime Harmonie, an invention that called for the use of two or more combs of equal scale, each tuned alike or with a slight intentional dissonance in order to provide a louder volume without harshness.

-With this innovation, consumer demand for more depth and variety in sound became even greater, which lead to cylinders that comprised more pins and combs with over 300 teeth, which could hold far more notes than the 88-note piano keyboard.
+With this innovation, consumer demand for more depth and variety in sound became even greater, which led to cylinders that comprised more pins and combs with over 300 teeth, which could hold far more notes than the 88-note piano keyboard.
 Not only that, but cylinders could now hold more songs and play uninterrupted.
-Other instruments began to be incorporated into the box’s mechanism, including drums, bells, mandolins and castanets, which paved the way for the interchangeable cylinder system.
-With the tremendous advances in sound quality and range, the cylinder mechanism could play a limitless array of music to suit every taste, and consumers could select the exact songs they wished to hear on their music boxes.
+Other instruments began to be incorporated into the box’s mechanism, including drums, bells, mandolins and castanets, paving the way for the interchangeable cylinder system.
+With the tremendous advances in sound quality and range, the cylinder mechanism could play a limitless array of music to suit every taste.
+Consumers could select the exact songs they wished to hear on their music boxes.
 The possibilities were endless.

 Saving Space: The Disk